liamdavis-stack/LucentTrinityOS-/APPENDIX.md

 4. The Omega Point: Guaranteed Convergence
 Every action in LucentTrinityOS✝️ is mathematically "pre-destined" to reach the Omega Point.
 • Stability: The system uses Lyapunov Stability to ensure that as time moves forward, the OS becomes more stable, not less.
-• Finality: Your recent Omega Finality commit anchored the 18th House into the cloud, creating a permanent attractor point that all future system updates will gravitate toward.